 A pretty big deal in the wildlife world, the first polar bear to be born in the UK in 25 years is officially moving to Yorkshire.
 The adorable fella is jumping on the motorway (we imagine) and heading down from the highlands of Scotland to the beautiful Yorkshire.
 Just two-and-a-half years old, Hamish is currently at Highland Wildlife Park with his mother, Victoria.

 The park is already home to polar bears and is part of a European breeding programme.
-The park’s owner, the Royal Zoological Society of Scotland (RZSS) has said Hamish is to be moved in late October to Yorkshire Wildlife Park in Doncaster – where he’ll join four other bears who currently reside at the Doncaster park.
+The park’s owner, the Royal Zoological Society of Scotland (RZSS) has said Hamish is to be moved on Wednesday to Yorkshire Wildlife Park in Doncaster – where he’ll join four other bears who currently reside at the Doncaster park.
 The last polar bear cubs born in the UK were twins at Flamingo Land in 1992.

 Hamish was born in December 2017 and named by a public vote.
 In the wild, polar bear cubs usually leave their mothers after two to three years.